EffectOrientedProgramming/book/Chapters/03_WhatIsAnEffect.md

 ## Pure Functional Programming
 Sentence 1 is longer to be a good example for out wrapping demo.
-Sentence 2 has more content and shows wrapping.
+Sentence important new word 2 has more content and shows wrapping.
 Sentence 3 is about a topic that should actually go in between sentence 1 and 2.

 Sentence 1 is longer to be a good example for out wrapping demo.
-Sentence 2 has more content and shows wrapping.
+Sentence important new word 2 has more content and shows wrapping.
 Sentence 3 is about a topic that should actually go in between sentence 1 and 2.

 ## Effects: The Impure World